HayunKwon/promptfaceweb/README.md

 │   │   ├── Bob01.jpg
 ```

-Some logic has been changed
+Some logic has been changed in comparison to deepface
 - The cosine_distance measurement method has been changed to use scikit-learn.
 - Sort df in identity order.
+- You can do something when verifies

 ## License